eth-cscs/cpp-course-2023/02_03_generic_programming_part2/generic_programming_part2.md

 </div>

 We can have template specialization for different types and combinations, but the template "placeholder" accepts anything.

-If at template instantiation time, it addresses a problem with the given type, it will complain with a build error 💥.
+If at template instantiation time, it addresses a problem with the given type (e.g. we call a functon that this type does not have), it would complain with a build error 💥.

-Basic template generic programming sounds a bit like "duck typing", but at compile time.
+<mark>Basic template generic programming sounds a bit like "duck typing", but at compile time.</mark>

 It's slightly better, but in C++ we are not satisfied with sub-optimal solutions...we want the best! 😁